opteron-x86/react-resume/README.md

 ### Visitor Tracking

 This system:
-- Anonymously tracks site visitors for analytics
+- Anonymously logs site visits using header info
-- Stores data in DynamoDB
+- Stores data in DynamoDB for analytics
 - Respects user privacy with anonymous metadata collection

 ## Contributing